 This ties in with point six.
 Making those around us feel valued means that they’re far more likely to listen to, and even follow, us.

-Aggressive types employ bullying tactics which, while potentially effective at the moment, are unlikely to gain them friends and followers in future scenarios.
+Aggressive types employ bullying tactics that, while potentially effective at the moment, are unlikely to gain them friends and followers in future scenarios.
 And passive behavior often renders us unable to formulate, let alone communicate, our ideas and boundaries to others.

-So we’re hardly going to become a great leader by keeping quiet.
+So we’re hardly going to become a great leaders by keeping quiet.
 When we become assertive communicators we demonstrate that we’re in control but, perhaps even more importantly, that we’re not going to walk all over others to achieve our goals.

 The best way to counteract passiveness – the behavior most commonly associated with being a ‘pushover’ – is with assertiveness.